3 Squadron STORIES

 According to the Melbourne Argus, this was only the third fatal crash suffered by the Royal Australian Air Force in the five years since it had been constituted in March 1921.

-The site of the old Northbourne Aviation Ground is now occupied by the Dickson shopping complex, Dickson Library and nearby playing fields.
+The site of the old Northbourne Aviation Ground is now occupied by urban development and playing fields, in the suburb of Dickson, ACT.

-A plaque on the Library wall recalls this crash, although unfortunately the date shown is incorrect (it should say the 11th of February 1926).
+The Dickson Library plaque recalls the 3SQN crash, but unfortunately their date is incorrect (it should say 11 February 1926).

 Flying Officer Philip Mackenzie PITT was born in Queensland on 21 August 1899.
 He was named after his father.
 His mother's maiden name was Lucinda (Lucy) O'Hea.